Have you been wanting to add wooden shelving to your home decor so you could arrange certain items in an even more attractive design fashion?

 As with much of the wood on this list, the primary purpose of Paduak shelving is stylistic.
 This wood is well suited to a shelf unit for informal or modernist spaces.
 In addition, a skilled craftsman can easily make it into smaller, artisanal furnishings, like liquor cabinets and jewelry boxes.

 From a practical standpoint, Paduak is famously resistant to rot and termite damage.
-It easily takes any screw, nail, or table saw blade you have at home.
+It easily takes any type of screw head, nail, or table saw blade you have at home.

 Aside from its density, the main drawback of this wood is its odor.
 Paduak releases a distinctive smell when cut that may aggravate the skin, eyes, and throat of some carpenters with allergic tendencies.

 You could make a lovely shelf for your books out of walnut.
-Walnut wood is a straight-grained, strong, and stable hardwood native to eastern North America.
+Walnut wood is a straight-grained wood, strong, and stable hardwood native to eastern North America.
 Its natural yellowish-brown color has a remarkable range, with multiple hues often visible in a single board.

 Many people make mantels out of walnut for shelves, where daylight can more easily bring out its light chocolate tones.
 Aesthetically, it is very much an alternative to the richer color of most wood materials on this list.